TheSchoolRun

 Perhaps the biggest potential drawback for parents considering home education is the cost, as there is at present no form of financial aid.
 That said, there’s a lot of potential to save money, too, not having to shell out for uniforms, bus passes, lunch money and so forth.

-It will be years before we can gauge whether generations of home education has been a good or bad thing.
-In the meantime however, home education is getting more popular in the UK, and the current crop of graduates appears to be upbeat, outgoing and ready to take on the world.
+It will be years before we can gauge the effects of home education on individuals as they move into adulthood.
+In the meantime, however, home education is getting more popular in the UK, and the current crop of graduates appears to be upbeat, outgoing and ready to take on the world.